crsf/demo/README.md

 # demo
-Canadian Rhodes Scholars Foundation website
+Canadian Rhodes Scholars Foundation website for the Oxford-Canada Scholarship

 Access live version of website: